zzeniale/Portfolio/README.md

   <img src="./visualisations/shortbread.png" width=800>
 </p>

 In January 2021, I successfully launched a home-baking venture, carrying out pop-up sales and managing all aspects of operations including marketing and design (some of which are shown above), logistics, product formulation, and manufacturing.
-My current product line-up mainly consists of millionaire shortbread, for which 3 different flavours are currently offered.
-Over 150 shortbread have since been sold.
+My product line-up mainly consisted of millionaire shortbread, for which 3 different flavours were offered.
+Over 150 shortbread have been sold.

-I also use a Python script to access my Google order form and to parse my orders: [https://github.com/zzeniale/google\_sheets\_parser](https://github.com/zzeniale/google_sheets_parser).
+I also use a Python script to access my Google order form and to collate my orders: [https://github.com/zzeniale/google\_sheets\_parser](https://github.com/zzeniale/google_sheets_parser).

 ##### Tools used
 - Google Forms, Google Sheets, Google Sheets API